 Ingersoll Rand

 Turning to air power, Ingersoll Rand takes home the prize with 23% of the votes to earn the best pneumatic tools title.
-Metabo HPT (formerly Hitachi) earned 19% of the votes and DeWalt pulled in 9%.
-As for the rest of the field, it’s spread out.
+Interestingly, that’s the same percentage IR won with last year.
+Metabo HPT (formerly Hitachi) earned 15% of the votes, and Makita pulled in 9%.

 Ingersoll Rand is no surprise in the lead for pneumatics with an outstanding range of automotive and metalworking air tools.
-Metabo HPT is clearly still doing well after the rebranding from Hitachi and its well-deserved reputation for quality nailers.
+Metabo HPT is clearly still doing well after rebranding from Hitachi and continues to enjoy its well-deserved reputation for quality nailers.

 This is always an interesting category to analyze once the results are in because of how many different brands compete in the space.
 Not only that, but there are so many different areas of focus considering mechanics, fabricators, and contractors among others.
 That said, there are few suspect votes here and we’ll leave you to chew on the validity of some of them.